bennettgberg/TrackletEmulation/README.md

 11/21/2017: updated to use an algorithm closer to the firmware algorithm.
 Also some bug fixes.

 11/22/2017: fixed bug with counting number of tracks

+1/16/2018: updated L2_cluster algorithm to include jet-merging at end, some minor bug fixes